 We’ve covered them all in details with real images in our Diamonds Clarity Chart here.

-All of these are the 6 quality grades of all diamonds.
-Each depicting a certain level of flawlessness in the making of a diamond.
+Each of these grades depicting a certain level of flawlessness in the making of a diamond.
 However, among all of these 6 clarity grades, the most sough-after being the Very, Very slightly Included Grade.
 This grade is one of the most important and here’s why…

 What Are Very, Very Slightly Included (VVS) Diamonds?

 The VVS clarity diamonds are the next best type of diamonds after the internally flawless and Flawless diamonds.
 This clarity of diamonds has minimal inclusions and flaws, which cannot be seen in plain sight.
 As a matter of fact, it takes a trained eye the use of a 10x loupe to notice these flaws.

 The VVS clarity diamonds are expensive and considered one of the best diamonds set in the world because diamond stones that are graded flawless (FL) and internally Flawless (IF) are extremely rare (James Allen, out of 186000 round diamonds, they have 6000 with FL & IF grades, almost 3% only).
 So in terms of quality, the VVS grade is the best on the market right now.